Skip to main content

 When you have been immersed in the job hunt for a long time, you may think what I am saying is unrealistic and foolhardy.
 But this is practical advice that I wish someone had given me.
 While finding a job is draining, having to endure a work environment that you can’t or won’t thrive in is even worse.
 That job will take a more significant toll on your self-esteem and only keep you from finding the right position for even longer.

 I would like to share with you the six warning signs that a position may not be right for you.
 These are not hard and fast rules but realistic indicators you should be on the lookout for when you go for your next interview.
-Here are 6 red flags that you should run from a job offer.

 1. The Walk Through

-When you go for your interview pay attention to the employees, workspace, and overall sense you get from this company.
-How are the employees dressed?
-Do they seem stressed or unfriendly?
-Is there tension in the air?
 While you only have time to make quick judgments that might not paint the whole picture, if there are red flags that this is a work culture that does not feel right, don’t ignore that.
 These are the people, and this is the environment you will be expected to work in on a daily basis.
 You have to feel comfortable.
+If you don’t, you might need to run from this job offer.

 2. The Sales Pitch